dseeley/gold-img-build/README.md

 # gold-img-build-esxi
-Builds 'golden' esxi image from base iso + yum/apt updates
+Builds a 'gold' esxi server image (currently Ubuntu only) from the base server iso, applies package updates and sets custom network config, using [packer](https://www.packer.io/) (and the `vmware-iso` builder).

+Optionally runs within a docker container, and automatically pulls the server images.

+Several configurations are provided (in `roles/gold-img-build/templates`):
++ **ubuntu2004**:  Uses the new [autoinstall](https://ubuntu.com/server/docs/install/autoinstall-reference) mechanism
++ **ubuntu2004_legacy**:  Uses the legacy preseeding technology.
++ **ubuntu1804**:  Uses the legacy preseeding technology.

 ## Prerequisites